 Vasara Sesame Oil for Hair

-Prevents Premature Greying of Hair: Sesame oil is rich oxidants and that fight the buildup of radicals and chemicals that occur due to environmental conditions and stress.
-Sesame oil has hair darkening properties which would help prevent premature greying of hair and keep your natural colour.
+Prevents Premature Greying of Hair: Sesame oil is rich oxidants and that fights the buildup of radicals and chemicals that occur due to environmental conditions and stress.
+Sesame oil has hair darkening properties which can help prevent premature greying of hair and keep your natural colour.

-Promotes Hair Growth: When sesame oil is massaged into the hair, it improves blood circulation that in turn promote the growth of hair and work as an effective hair loss treatment
+Promotes Hair Growth: When sesame oil is massaged into the hair, it improves blood circulation that in turn promotes the growth of hair and works as an effective hair loss treatment.

-Prevents Hair fall: Sesame oil when mixed with other oils like Ylang Ylang and Eucalyptus and applied to the hair help in the release of stress and anxiety.
+Prevents Hair fall: Sesame oil when mixed with other oils like Ylang Ylang and Eucalyptus, when applied to the hair can help in release of stress and anxiety.

 Prevents Dandruff: Sesame oil contains anti-dandruff and anti-fungal properties which help in keeping your hair flake-free